Danta Ramgarh: Demographics

 As per 2011 census of India, population of Ramgarh, a census town, was 7,924 of which 4,034 were males and 3,890 were females.

 Location

-Dantaramgarh town is 51km away from Sikar and 90 km away from Jaipur.
+Dantaramgarh town is 51 km away from Sikar and 90 km away from Jaipur.
 Nearby railway station is Renwal railway station and the nearest airport is in Jaipur.
-Near by temples are Khatu Shyamji and Jeenmataji.
+Nearby temples are Khatu Shyamji and Jeenmataji.

 Current MLA of Dantaramgarh is Virendra Singh Choudhary from Congress Party.